Audi A5: RS5

-Further developments include a new chassis featuring a five-link front and rear suspension coupled to Audi Sport’s Dynamic Ride Control system offering variable damping control.
-Other options included with a carbon-fiber engine cover and ceramic front brakes.
+Further developments include a new chassis featuring a five-link front and rear suspension coupled to Audi Sport's Dynamic Ride Control system offering variable damping control.
+Other options included with a carbon-fibre engine cover and ceramic front brakes.

 The RS 5 Sportback was unveiled at the 2018 New York Auto Show.

-The RS 5 facelift was unveiled on December 10, 2019.
+The RS 5 facelift was unveiled on 10 December 2019.